ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 by a previous process that used the same QPN.
 As can be seen throughout the document, each packet in the EFA RDM communication protocol is not independent.
 The correct processing of a packet needs prior knowledge.

-For example, there is a `recv_id` in the header of a DATA packet (section 3.2) which assumes that the receiver maintains a list of receive operations and can find the operation corresponding to the message using `recv_id`.
+For example, there is a `recv_id` in the header of a CTSDATA packet (section 3.2) which assumes that the receiver maintains a list of receive operations and can find the operation corresponding to the message using `recv_id`.